codesinger/shu/doc/shu-manual.md

 You with to replace it with a slightly different line of text, perhaps something that came from the output of a program.
 Copy the new string into the kill ring.
-Then put the cursor into any part of the first line of the string to be replaced and invoke this function.
+Then put the cursor into any part of any line of the string to be replaced and invoke this function.
 This function will remove the old string, replace it with the contents of the string in the kill ring, and then split it up into shorter lines as in the following example.
 The string in the kill ring may have